Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 There are two types of HTTP messages: request messages and response messages

-#### Request Message
+#### HTTP Request Message

 The first line of an HTTP request message is called the **request line**, while the subsequent lines are called the header lines.
 Depending on the method used in the request message, there might be an **entity body** in the message as well.

 ![HTTP request message](./figs/HTTP_request_message.png)